About Beaches

 Beach Closed Sign with Red Background

 The beach closed sign with the red background is used when there is a sewage spill or chemical discharge affecting ocean waters.
 It means the water is contaminated and individuals should avoid any and all water contact.
+Signs will be posted at 50 and 100 yards on either side of the affected recreational water area.
 Avoid water contact where signs are posted and areas between posted signs.

 Beach water quality advisories sign